-4. The Staff Member shall abstain from handling matters in which he or she has a financial interest.
+4. The Staff Member shall abstain from handling matters in which he or she, or any member of his or her family, or any friends and acquaintances have a financial interest.

 5. The principles governing impartiality and independence within the Agency and the measures to ensure their practical application are set out in Annex 1.